Part of a series

 Career pillar

 Functional silos optimize local wins that sum to global losses.
-Cross-functional squads need a solid line to the value stream and a dotted line to craft guilds—and leaders who prioritize the First Team.
+Cross-functional teams need a solid line to the value stream and a dotted line to craft gui

-The old model: functional leads defend departments like feudal lords.
+The old model: functional leads defend departments and budget lines.
 Marketing versus Engineering versus Product—each optimizing local wins that sum to a global loss.

-Modern value creation requires cross-functional squads—small units with accountability to the customer outcome, not the department budget.
+Modern value creation requires cross-functional teams with accountability to the customer outcome, not the department budget.

 Solid line vs dotted line